-Individual health insurance is coverage that you purchase on your own, on an individual or family basis, as opposed to obtaining via an employer.
+- Individual health insurance is coverage that you purchase on your own.

 Individual health insurance can be purchased through the exchange, or off-exchange (directly from the health insurance carrier).
 Brokers and navigators are available in every state to help you enroll.
 There’s an annual open enrollment window for individual coverage.
-For 2017 and 2018 coverage, it runs from November 1 to January 31.
+For 2017 and 2018 coverage, it ran from November 1 to December 15, but there were extensions in many states.
 Outside of open enrollment, you need a qualifying event to trigger a special enrollment period.